Blueshirts: Merging with Cumann na nGaedhael and the National Centre Party to form Fine Gael

-The 1934 local elections were a trial of strength for the new Fine Gael and the Fianna Fáil government.
-When Fine Gael won only six out of 23 local elections, O’Duffy lost much of his authority and prestige.
+The 1934 local elections, in June 1934, were a trial of strength for the new Fine Gael and the Fianna Fáil government.
+When Fine Gael won only six out of 23 local elections, O'Duffy lost much of his authority and prestige.
 The Blueshirts had peaked by mid-1934 and rapidly began to disintegrate.
+A number of anti-establishment incidents were attributed to the Blueshirts during 1934, including their campaign against the payment of land annuities.
 The Blueshirts began to flounder on the plight of farmers in the Economic War, as the Blueshirts failed to provide a solution.
 In response to this, O'Duffy began to ramp up his extremist rhetoric.
 However, this prompted elements of Fine Gael such as Ernest Blythe, Michael Tierney and Desmond FitzGerald to begin working to remove O'Duffy from power.

 Following disagreements with his Fine Gael colleagues, O'Duffy left the party in September 1934, although most of the Blueshirts stayed in Fine Gael.
 Following O'Duffy's ascent to leadership of Fine Gael, control of the Blueshirts had been left to original Blueshirt founder Ned Cronin.
 When O'Duffy left Fine Gael, he attempted to resume this position, however, Cronin resisted, resulting in the Blueshirts splitting into pro-O'Duffy and pro-Cronin factions.
 Cronin and his faction wished to remain within Fine Gael while O'Duffy's faction left entirely.
 Cronin's faction seemed to have been the majority of the membership.

 In December 1934, O'Duffy attended the Montreux Fascist conference in Switzerland.
 He then founded the National Corporate Party, and later raised an Irish Brigade that took General Francisco Franco's side in the Spanish Civil War, with disastrous results.
 Meanwhile, Fine Gael was brought back under the leadership of WT Cosgrove who had previously led Cumann na nGaedhael.
 Now acting as Deputy Leader was James Dillon, formerly of the National Centre Party, who helped reinforce pro-democratic views into the party.
 Dillon was a staunch defender of liberal democracy who in later years denounced Nazism as "the devil himself with twentieth-century efficiency".
 He resigned from Fine Gael in 1942 due to his belief that Ireland should break neutrality and join the Allies to fight against Hitler.
 He later rejoined the party and became its leader after Richard Mulcahy.